kintone-labs/kintone-ui-component/docs/document_en/docs/guides/search-box-customization.md

 header.appendChild(button);
 ```

-### Search character Check
+### Search character check

 The Button component can specify a click event.
 In this case, the following process is added.

-- When you click a button, check whether the characters entered are full-width characters or not.
+- When you click a button, check whether the characters entered are full-width or not.
-- If the input value is not a full-width character, assigned the error message.
+- If the input value is not a full-width character, assign the error message to the error property and display it.
-- Initialize the display message by substituting the empty character with the error message in the text.error property.
+- Initialize the display message by substituting the empty character in the error property.

 ```javascript
 const button = new Kuc.Button({